neorv32 logo

 riscv logo

-GitHub stnolting%2Fneorv32 ffbd00?style=flat square&logo=github& neorv32?longCache=true&style=flat square Chat on%20gitter 4db797 data%20sheet PDF ffbd00?longCache=true&style=flat square&logo=asciidoctor HTML ffbd00?longCache=true&style=flat square user%20guide PDF ffbd00?longCache=true&style=flat square&logo=asciidoctor doxygen HTML ffbd00?longCache=true&style=flat square&logo=Doxygen
+GitHub stnolting%2Fneorv32 ffbd00?style=flat square&logo=github& neorv32?longCache=true&style=flat square data%20sheet PDF ffbd00?longCache=true&style=flat square&logo=asciidoctor HTML ffbd00?longCache=true&style=flat square user%20guide PDF ffbd00?longCache=true&style=flat square&logo=asciidoctor doxygen HTML ffbd00?longCache=true&style=flat square&logo=Doxygen

 neorv32?longCache=true&style=flat square&logo=GitHub latest?longCache=true&style=flat square&logo=GitHub